• Skip to primary navigation

 Putting together the streusel is so easy.
 Most people prefer to use cold butter, but I find this method works better for me to fully incorporate the butter into the flour fully so you get lots of large crumbs.

-1. Mix together the dry ingredients and stir well.
+1. Mix together the dry ingredients in a medium bowl and stir well.

 2. Cut up the butter and let it get to about room temperature.

-3. Use your hands to rub the butter into the dry ingredients.
+3. Use your hands or a pastry cutter to rub or cut the butter into the dry ingredients.

 6. Grab large chunks and gently break apart over your recipe.